Biden to call for unity, knock Trump in 2020 launch

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PHILADELPHIA: Democratic frontrunner Joe Biden kicks off his 2020 presidential bid on Saturday with a call for fairness and equality in America, urging voters to heal deep divisions and reject Donald Trump´s "hard heart".
+PHILADELPHIA: Democratic frontrunner Joe Biden kicks off his 2020 presidential bid Saturday with a call for fairness and equality in America, urging voters to heal deep divisions and reject Donald Trump´s “hard heart.”

 “I don´t believe it,” he will tell the crowd, adding that he is running for president to offer Democrats and Republicans alike a “different path” towards unity.